Board of Directors

 LISA R. SMITH

 Lisa founded Pull Together Now, a social profit organization dedicated to the well-being of all people through transboundary collaboration.
 Guided by its Indigenous partners, Pull Together Now is transcending religious, social, ethnic and political barriers to nurture a relational worldview and promote the intergenerational solutions required to thrive in harmony with each other and Mother Earth.
-Lisa and husband Mark reside along the Blackfoot River near Lincoln, Montana; they have a grown son and daughter and four grandchildren.
+Lisa and husband Mark reside along the Blackfoot River near Lincoln, Montana.

 Monique is committed to transformative action in the world.
 Whether working with her colleagues in the NGO sector or as a yoga teacher and teacher trainer, or through volunteering, how we move forward and grow as human beings is a great interest and passion for Monique.
-For 20 years, Monique has contributed to the nonprofit and NGO sector, including at Imagine Canada, where she worked on capacity and accountability issues, and currently at the World Wildlife Fund.
+For 20 years, Monique has contributed to the nonprofit and NGO sector, including at Imagine Canada, where she worked on capacity and accountability issues, and the World Wildlife Fund.
 She has a Masters in Public Administration from Queen's University.
-In 2017, Monique completed the pilot of the innovative Integrative Peacebuilding Project at Saint Paul University and has completed her Mediation training with the Canadian Institute of Conflict Resolution.